 My THL donation includes a $1,000 donation I made as part of Facebook's Giving Tuesday promotion.

-I considered directing a fraction of my donation for animal welfare to Animal Charity Evaluators to support their work that led me to my decision, but it appears that they have little room for more funding in the immediate term, so I have not.
+I considered directing a fraction of my donation for animal welfare to Animal Charity Evaluators to support their work that led me to my decision, but it appears that they have little room for more funding in the immediate term, and for this reason I have not.

 Large donation to the Machine Intelligence Research Institute, making better lives for humans in the future.